dojo/docs/dojox/gfx.rst

 The GFX system uses a series of underlying renderers for whichever browser loads the API.
 The renderer is determined at load time, and defines the entire API using whatever the browser is capable of: Silverlight or VML in IE, SVG in iPhone, Firefox and Safari, and a light-weight canvas variant are available.

-To define specifically which renderers can be used, and their relative priority, set the 'gfxRenderer' value in djConfig as a comma delimited string value, e.g. to specify that only SVG, Silverlight and VML should be used, and not Canvas, use:
+To define specifically which renderers can be used, and their relative priority, set the 'gfxRenderer' value in dojoConfig as a comma delimited string value, e.g. to specify that only SVG, Silverlight and VML should be used, and not Canvas, use:

 .. code-block :: html

-  <script type="text/javascript" src="dojo/dojo.js" djConfig="parseOnLoad:true,gfxRenderer:'svg,silverlight,vml'"></script>
+  <script type="text/javascript" src="dojo/dojo.js" data-dojo-config="parseOnLoad:true,gfxRenderer:'svg,silverlight,vml'"></script>

 In the example above SVG will be tried first, if it fails Silverlight will be tried, and the last one will be VML.